 Overall, most people keep their daypack below 10kgs.
 If you are trekking without porters, you will need to be conservative with the weight of kit you bring.
 Try keep your total kit below 15kg (including the 3-5kg of kit you will be wearing).

-Finally, you may want to bring along a 30L dry bag, such as the Duc-Kit Pro dry bag.
+Finally, you may want to bring along a 30L dry bag, such as the Duc-Kit Pro Premium.
 These are super waterproof and especially helpful for a porter to transport your personal items in.

 To carry your daily water, you can bring along two 1L bottles or use a hydration bladder that holds 2-3L.
-Some of our favourite products are the Camelback Water Bottle, the Osprey water bladder, or the hydration water bladder made by Platypus.
+Some of our favourite products are CamelBak Eddy 1L or, if your daypack includes space for a hydration bladder (the Osprey Talons do), the 2L Platypus Big Zip Water Reservoir .

 It is possible to rent a sleeping bag in Cusco, but we advise against it due to their dubious hygiene standards and problematic quality.